Glasgow-College-UESTC/ip-lectures/2024/lecture 11 - Structures and Bit Manipulation.md

 ---

-# You Should (Probably) Always Pass Structure Variables by Reference
+# Structure Variables Should (Probably) Always Be Passed by Reference 📢

-- Passing a structure variable to a function will be *by value* ⩇⩇:⩇⩇
+- Passing a variable to a function will be *by value* ⩇⩇:⩇⩇
 - Recall: a copy of a variable is created when passed by value ⩇⩇:⩇⩇+⩇⩇:⩇⩇
 ## Disadvantages of passing by value:
   - Memory requirement is doubled